sithuhein/Angular2-Starter/README.md

 ## Angular 2 Concepts Covered

-* ES6 and TypeScript Version of the Application
+* ES6 Version of the Application
+* *TypeScript version coming soon*
 * ES6 Module loading with System.js
 * Defining routes and using router-outlet (router-link currently isn't working so only 1 view is shown for now)
 * Building Custom Pipes